-Career Services at Columbia College follows the guidelines set forth by the National Association of Colleges and Employers (NACE) in the Principles for Professional Conduct for Career Services and Employment Professionals.
+Career Services follows National Association of Colleges and Employers (NACE) guidelines in the Principles for Professional Conduct for Career Services and Employment Professionals.
 Specifically, Career Services at Columbia College maintains the following policies:

 Equal Employment Opportunities (EEO)

 Employers interviewing on campus will be expected to maintain EEO compliance and follow affirmative action principles in recruitment activities.
-Employers should consider all interested students for employment opportunities without regard to race, color, national origin religion, age, gender, sexual orientation or disability, and providing reasonable accommodations upon request.
+Employers should consider all interested students for employment opportunities without regard to race, color, national origin religion, age, gender, sexual orientation or disability.
+Employers should provide reasonable accommodations upon request.

 Career Services will:

-- Notify employing organizations of any selection procedures that appear to have an adverse impact based upon the student's race, color, national origin, religion, age, gender, sexual orientation or disability;
+- Notify employers of any selection procedures that appear to have an adverse impact based upon a student's race, color, national origin, religion, age, gender, sexual orientation or disability;

 - Assist recruiters in accessing certain groups on campus to provide more inclusive applicant pool;

-- Respond to complaints of EEO noncompliance, working to resolve such complaints with the recruiter or employing organization, and if necessary, referring such complaints to the appropriate campus department or agency.
+- Respond to complaints of EEO noncompliance, working to resolve such complaints with the recruiter or employing organization.
+If necessary, Career Services will refer such complaints to the appropriate campus department or agency.